 Two Culinary works from Medieval Ujjaini

-The Ni'matnama Manuscript of the Sultan Ghiyath Shahi of Mandu (1469 AD to 1500 AD) and Kshemakuthuhalam by Kshema Sarma are two wonderful medieval culinary manuscripts of this region.
+The Ni'matnama Manuscript of the Sultan Ghiyath Shahi of Mandu (1469 AD to 1500 AD) and Kshemakuthuhalam by Kshema Sarma (16th century) are two wonderful medieval culinary manuscripts of this region.

 The Ni'matnama or Book of Delights consists of recipes for food and drink, for the distillation and preparation of perfumes and essences, and also for aphrodisiacs and remedies for illnesses.
 Written in a mix of Urdu and Farsi the book also contains fifty miniature paintings depicting Sultan Ghiyath Shahi, his companions, slaves, cooks, and attendants either preparing a dish or betel leaves or perfumes or going hunting.
 After Akbar’s defeat of Sultan of Mandu the manuscript was in the possion of the Mughal library (indicated by an inscription on one folio and a Mughal period seal) and later at the library of Tippoo Sultan of Mysore before reaching the India office collection of the British Library.

 Kshemakuthuhalam - Curiosity about wellbeing, is an important sixteenth century text in Sanskrit by Kshema Sarma, a poet scholar in the court of King Vikramasena.
 Virkamasena perhaps was one of the Rajput rulers of the sixteenth century.
 The book named after its author is a work on ayurvedic dietetics and well-being.
 Like other ancient texts it is a compilation of information available on the subject from ancient ayurvedic texts through the medieval texts available at that time.

 Titley Norah M. (Tran) The Ni'matnama Manuscript of the Sultan of Mandu, RoutledgeCurzon Studies in South Asia 2004